-- to strive to provide outstanding education and improve levels of progress of its pupils at all levels and reducing the gaps between groups of students - to aim to attract high quality teachers and support staff in order to deliver its objectives - to work with partner schools to improve the educational opportunities for students in the wider community - to work with the EFA on developing the strategy for the re-build of the main school building as part of PSPB2. - to improve attendance particularly for vulnerable students - to establish Trust membership based on the local cross phase mixed format including all through free school for which we are submitting an application in Wave 13. - to build in our close relationships with our feeder primary schools with the aim of improving academic progress at the transition stage between KS2 to KS3
+- to strive to provide outstanding education and improve levels of progress of its pupils at all levels and reducing the gaps between groups of students - to aim to attract high quality teachers and support staff in order to deliver its objectives - to work with partner schools to improve the educational opportunities for students in the wider community - to work with the ESFA on developing the strategy for the re-build of the main school building as part of PSPB2. - to improve attendance particularly for vulnerable students - to build in our close relationships with our feeder primary schools with the aim of improving academic progress at the transition stage between KS2 to KS3 - to develop our teaching school offering school to school support, CPD and ITT to the local and regional community.